ahamril2265/ecommerce-data-platform/README.md

 Development approach: AI-assisted tooling

 Project Structure

-text
-Copy code
-ecommerce-data-platform/
-├── data_generator/
-│   ├── generate_users.py
-│   ├── generate_products.py
-│   ├── generate_events.py
-│   ├── generate_orders.py
-│   └── run_generation.py
-│
-├── pipelines/
-│   ├── common/
-│   │   ├── io.py
-│   │   ├── logger.py
-│   │   ├── metrics.py
-│   │   └── data_quality.py
-│   │
-│   └── transform/
-│       ├── bronze_to_silver/
-│       └── silver_to_gold/
-│
-├── analytics/
-│   ├── models/
-│   └── run_analytics.py
-│
-├── data/
-│   ├── raw/
-│   ├── processed/
-│   ├── curated/
-│   └── analytics/
-│
-├── docs/
-│   ├── architecture.md
-│   └── data_flow.md
-│
-└── README.md
+The repository is organized into the following main components:

+Data generator module for producing synthetic source data

+Pipeline modules for Bronze to Silver and Silver to Gold transformations

+Common utilities for logging, metrics, I/O, and data quality

+Analytics layer for KPI and metric generation

+Data directories for raw, processed, curated, and analytics outputs

+Documentation files describing architecture and data flow

 Pipeline Execution Order
-Step 1: Generate Raw Data
-bash
-Copy code
-python3 -m data_generator.run_generation
-This creates:

-text
-Copy code
-data/raw/
+The pipeline is executed in the following logical order:

+Raw data generation into the Bronze layer

-Step 2: Bronze to Silver Transformation bash
+Cleaning and validation from Bronze to Silver
-Copy code
-python3 -m pipelines.transform.bronze_to_silver.run_bronze_to_silver
-This creates:

-text
-Copy code
-data/processed/
-Step 3: Silver to Gold Transformation bash
+Business modeling from Silver to Gold
-Copy code
-python3 -m pipelines.transform.silver_to_gold.run_silver_to_gold
-This creates:

-text
-Copy code
-data/curated/
-Step 4: Analytics and KPIs
-bash
-Copy code
-python3 -m analytics.run_analytics
-This creates:

-text
-Copy code
-data/analytics/
+KPI and metrics generation in the Analytics layer

+Each step is designed to be safely re-runnable and independent.

 Data Quality and Reliability

-Pipelines fail on:
+The system enforces strong data quality guarantees.

-Null primary keys
+Pipelines fail when primary keys are null

-Invalid quantities or prices
+Invalid quantities or prices are rejected

-Empty datasets
+Empty datasets are treated as errors

 Partitioned writes ensure idempotent processing

-Structured logs enable fast debugging
+Structured logs enable fast debugging and traceability

-Safe reprocessing and backfills are supported
+Safe reprocessing and backfills are supported by design

 AI-Assisted Development

-This project demonstrates AI-assisted engineering in the following areas:
+This project intentionally demonstrates AI-assisted engineering in the following areas:

-Architecture planning
+Architectural planning and validation

 Debugging and refactoring

 Data pipeline hardening

-Documentation and validation
+Documentation creation and review

-The goal is to increase development velocity without sacrificing engineering discipline.
+The goal is to increase development velocity without sacrificing correctness, maintainability, or engineering rigor.

 Future Enhancements

+Planned future improvements include:

-Apache Airflow orchestration
+Full Apache Airflow DAG orchestration

-Spark-based scaling
+Migration to Spark for large-scale processing

 Streaming clickstream ingestion

 Business intelligence dashboards

-Cloud deployment on object storage and warehouses
+Cloud deployment on object storage and analytical warehouses